-Join Ernest Mueller for an in-depth discussion in this video What you need to know, part of DevOps Foundations: Infrastructure Automation.
+Join Ernest Mueller for an in-depth discussion in this video What you need to know, part of DevOps Foundations: Infrastructure as Code.

 - This course is designed to introduce you to the basic concepts of infrastructure automation, DevOps style.
 To get the most out of this course, you may want to watch the course DevOps Fundamentals, here in the library.
 In that course, James and I discuss the foundations of DevOps, and how the three major practice areas: infrastructure automation, continuous delivery, and reliability engineering fit into it.
 This course drills down into infrastructure automation to discuss it in particular.